nirbar/PanelSwWixExtension/README.md

 PanelSwWixExtension from the creator of [JetBA](https://github.com/nirbar/JetBA-Binaries) is the most comprehensive open source [WiX](http://wixtoolset.org/) extension.
+I would like to thank JetBrains for their [support](https://www.jetbrains.com/community/opensource/) of this project
 ## PanelSwWixExtension WiX Elements

 - Immediate Actions: